Buckthorn management

 If less than 3/8 inch in diameter, plants can be removed by hand.
 Small seedlings can be pulled and will not re-sprout.
 If greater than 3/8 inch, use a hand tool that pulls the shrub out, such as an "Uprooter" or "Root Talon".
 Removing by hand is easier if the soil is moist.
 Before you pull or dig buckthorn out of your soil, Contact Gopher State One Call to ensure there are no buried utilities in the area.
 Hand-pulling tools can cause soil disturbance so work to minimize soil disturbance and tap soil and native plants back into place after pulling buckthorn plants.
 Disturbed soil will result in increased seed germination.

-If pulling individual plants is impractical, spray foliage of short buckthorn or seedlings with a herbicide.
-Glyphosate one brand name is Roundup) will kill all actively growing vegetation on which it is sprayed.
+If pulling individual plants is impractical, spray foliage of short buckthorn or seedlings with an herbicide.
+Glyphosate will kill all actively growing vegetation on which it is sprayed.
 Triclopyr will kill broadleaf plants and will not harm grasses when applied properly.
 If you wish to use a cutting method, see the section below.

 Plants with stems more than two inches